ryanq47/WhisperNet/readme.md

-\<Very  much  so  still  in  Development,  this  will  update  as  things  are  completed.>
+\<Very  much  so  still  in  Development,  this  will  update  as  things  are  completed. \<Not Implemented> means the feature is being worked on, but not yet ready>

 (Yet another) Command and Control (C2)/ Offensive Infrastructure Tool.
-Where I aim to be different (or at least keep this project somewhat relevant) is in its flexibility.
+Where I aim to be different (or at least keep this project somewhat relevant) is in its flexibility, via the Node system.

 What does that mean?
-I don't fully know yet, but I have some ideas.
+I don't fully know yet, but I have ideas hashed out below:

-First off, I need to define a few items:
+First off, lets define a few items:

-- Clients: The control software, used to interact with the server, and Agents.
+- ?? : The control software, used to interact with the server, and Clients.

-- Agents: AKA RAT's.
+- Clients: AKA RAT's.
 It's my own "malware" that contacts the C2 Server.

-Back to flexibility...

-- Plugins

-- Plugins are simple "tools" that do things.
-I'll get a better explanation later

-- Profiles:

-- Similar to, and inspired by Cobalt Strike's Malleable profiles.

-- "Evasion" Profiles:

-- Affect how the server behaves, adds some special sauce to the conversations you don't want to get caught

-- "Client" Profiles:

-- Essentially settings for all clients.

 ## The vision: